GitGuardian/ggtools/helm-pg-redis-poc/README.md

 These Helm values are intended for existing-cluster installations or environments where managed services are not available.
 Managed services typically offer higher availability, automated backups/maintenance, and operational SLAs.

+> [!CAUTION]
-⚠️ Deploying PostgreSQL/Redis using these Bitnami Helm examples on Red Hat OpenShift is not supported.
+> ⚠️ Deploying PostgreSQL/Redis using these Bitnami Helm examples on Red Hat OpenShift is not supported.

 Presets are mapped as follows: